sensu/sensu-go-workshop/README.md

    ![Sensu 2.0 dashboard login screen](docs/images/login.png "Sensu 2.0 dashboard login screen")

+   _NOTE: you may login to the dashboard using the default username and password for a fresh Sensu 2.0 installation; username: `admin` and password:
+   `P@ssw0rd!`._

 2. Install and configure a local `sensuctl` (the new Sensu 2.0 CLI)

    Mac users: